srtager555/wrapping-letters-react/README.md

 2.1.5: I optimized the code for a best performance in general

+2.1.6: I fixed a bug in the specialWords when it had only one letter in the element

+2.1.7: Hotfix in the folder order

 come soon 2.2.0

 New options about the structure of the wrapped for reduce your code